September 14th, 2025

 But in lattice-based cryptography, integers aren't quite used as how you were taught in elementary school, and real numbers aren't used at all.

-- Closure: is a part of the field.
+• Closure: a+ba + b is a part of the field.
 (For example, adding two numbers together will always get another number.)

-- Identity: there exists an element such that
+• Identity: there exists an element OO such that a+O=aa + O = a

-- Inverses: for every , there exists some , such that
+• Inverses: for every aa, there exists some dd, such that a+d=Oa + d = O